crate/activerecord-crate-adapter/README.md

 #### Object Migrations

-In the migrations you can create an object and specify the object behaviour(strict|dynamic|ignored) and it's schema.
+In the migrations, you can create an object, specify the object behaviour `(strict|dynamic|ignored)`, and its schema.

     t.object :address, object_schema_behaviour: :strict,
                        object_schema: {street: :string, city: :string, phones: {array: :string}, zip: :integer}